Regulation of Pipelines and Power Lines

-Companies preparing an application to the Board are usually required to anticipate the environmental issues and concerns that the proposed project could create and to discuss these with all levels of government, public interest groups, and affected landowners.
+Companies preparing an application to the Commission are usually required to anticipate the environmental issues and concerns that the proposed project could create and to discuss these with all levels of government, public interest groups, and affected landowners.

-If the project application is approved, the Board ensures that the company continues to protect the environment and public health and safety by auditing and inspecting the company's construction activities, the operation of its system, and the company's routine maintenance and monitoring procedures.
+If the project application is approved, the Commission ensures that the company continues to protect the environment and public health and safety by auditing and inspecting the company's construction activities, the operation of its system, and the company's routine maintenance and monitoring procedures.